 22 years, 3 months, 17 days

-"Dear lord, Granger – you're shite at this."
+"Dear lord, Granger – you really are shite at this."

 The Wizard's chessboard between them crackles loudly as his queen slides into place next to hers.